c21matthewm/DAI_Final_Project/README.md

 <br />
 <br />

 It is important to note that during this data visualization process, data cleaning was used to remove extreme outliers that would have an abnormally large impact on the overall analysis.
-Each distribution of the feature data prviously showed contains data from both good and bad loans in every category.
+Each distribution of the feature data previously showed contains data from both good and bad loans in every category.
 <br />
 <br />